‘DWTS’ Host Tyra Banks Allegedly Wants Over $300,000 Per Episode For Season 30

 “Even more important than the buzz is the ratings she has been delivering, too.
 At the end of the day, Tyra is a businesswoman, she deserves a lot more money to return.”

-According to the insider, Tyra also has a separate deal between ABC Signature Studios and her own production company that will see her create both unscripted and scripted shows for the network, said to include something similar to her breakout TV hit, America’s Next Top Model.
+According to the insider, Tyra also has a separate deal between ABC Signature Studios and her own production company that will see her create both unscripted and scripted shows for the network, reported to include something similar to her breakout TV hit, America’s Next Top Model.

 Throughout Season 29 of DWTS, Tyra repeatedly pointed to the spike in viewing figures as validation and claimed in October that she was the one pulling in the numbers, despite a wave of backlash from fans who called for the original hosts to come back.

 It’s not yet been officially confirmed by ABC if the supermodel will be back.
-However, she hinted at a return and what the next round of shows could look like following last week’s finale where she teased she already has big plans to shake things up.
+However, she hinted at a return and what the next round of shows could look like following last week’s finale when she teased she already has big plans to shake things up.

 Speaking to Parade, Tyra admitted she’s been making notes on her phone about the changes she’d like to see.
 She said she’s hoping to bring Derek Hough back as a permanent judge after he replaced Len Goodman this year due to coronavirus-related travel restrictions.